 Not all impoverished farmers can succeed in integrating into globalized value chains.
 In those cases where they can’t, they should focus on local markets or they should be assisted in alternative pathways out of poverty; from shifting out of the coffee industry entirely or even migration where possible.
 As a coffee professional, I don’t necessarily want to see someone leave the industry entirely, but if it also means leaving poverty behind, then it’s the right choice.

-In that article, I discuss the difference in value between the raw product produced by coffee mills and the finished product produced by roasters.
+In that article, I discuss the difference in value between the raw product produced by coffee farmers and the finished product produced by roasters.
 But the underlying premise is the same: if the producer is unable to make a good enough profit from producing coffee, the option to transition out of coffee should be considered.